JeremyHub/not-enough-space/README.md

 ## Developing

-If you want to develop, checkout the Makefile (it assumes unix.
+If you want to develop, checkout the Makefile (it assumes unix, so use WSL if you are on Windows).
 It has all the helpful commands that you need to get started!

 To get setup you should install [SpacetimeDB](https://spacetimedb.com/install), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and [Rust](https://www.rust-lang.org/tools/install), then clone this repository.
 Next, go to the root of the project and run `make setup`.